sedostheatre/sedos.co.uk/input/shows/2020-working-a-musical.md

 year: "2020"
 authors: Adapted by NINA FASO and STEPHEN SCHWARTZ
 authors2: With additional contributions by GORDON GREENBERG
-authors3: Songs by CRAIG CARNELIA, JAMES TAYLOR, MARY RODGERS, MICKI GRANT, STEPHEN SCHWARTZ, SUSAN BIRKENHEAD and LIN-MANUEL MIRANDA
+authors3: From the book by STUDS TURKEL
-subtitle: From the book by STUDS TURKEL
+subtitle: ""
 showtimes: []
 showtime-summary: THIS SHOW HAS BEEN POSTPONED
 show-on-homepage: true